 Other readings are in pdf format on e-learning except for journal articles that can be downloaded directly from the library.
 These include seminal writings on theory, subsequent syntheses by later authors, and fewer case studies.
 Reading more about theory in the abstract and less about its application introduces an artificial boundary between theory and practice, and this should always be kept in mind.
-Reading assignments are posted each week, along with a readings guide and a discussion guide to help you gain the important points from the readings and prepare for discussion.
+A list of reading assignments is posted each week, along with a readings guide and a discussion guide to help you gain the important points from the readings and prepare for discussion.